-Depending on how you have worked your rounds, the side with the third loop may be on the inside, so double check if you are working it and your hat isn’t looking like the pictures.
+Depending on how you have worked your rounds, the side with the third loop may be on the inside, so double-check if you are working it and your hat isn’t looking like the pictures.
 Both sides of the hat are good looking so you may end up not turning it inside out for a completely different look.

 Please be sure to read through the pattern notes before starting.
-It’s worth mentioning up here too that you will be working in the slip stitch which joined the end of the previous round.
+It’s worth mentioning up here too that you will be working in the slip stitch which joined a the end of the previous round.
 Normally you do not count that slip stitch nor work into it, but that’s not the case here!

 Over the Ridge Crochet Boy Hat